q3769/conseq4j/README.md

 the same sequence; therefore, executed sequentially in exactly the same order as submitted.

 There is no limit on the total number of sequence keys the API client can use to summon executors.
-Behind the scenes, tasks of different sequence keys will be managed to execute in parallel, by a thread pool of configurable size.
+Behind the scenes, tasks of different sequence keys will be managed to execute in parallel, with a configurable global maximum concurrency.

 Consider using this style when the summoned executor needs to provide the [syntax and semantic richness](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html#method.summary)